-The preparation of financial statements in conformity with generally accepted accounting principles includes the use of estimates that affect the financial statements.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from these estimates.

 Prepaid Items

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in the financial statements.